-Baltics mark 30th anniversary of key anti-Soviet protest
+Baltics mark 30th anniversary of anti-Soviet human chain

 On Aug.
 23, 1989, as the Soviet Union was weakening, the gesture was a powerful expression on the part of Lithuanians, Latvians and Estonians that they were not giving up on their independence even after decades of Soviet occupation.

-“People holding hands can be stronger than people holding guns,” said Estonian Prime Minister Juri Ratas in a tweet.
+“People holding hands can be stronger than people holding guns,” Estonian Prime Minister Juri Ratas said in a reflection made Friday on Twitter.

+Others also recalled the powerful emotions and sense of possibility that many people experienced then, just months before the fall of the Berlin Wall.

+“We felt that the gates of heaven were opening for us and shapes of a new society could be seen in the horizon,” said Audrius Stonys, a film director who was 21 at the time.

 The celebrations come as the inhabitants of the three nations — and many beyond — worry about Russia’s renewed ambitions to influence the region.